Rob-ot/gogogo/Readme.md

 ### Multiple servers

-To deploy to multiple servers, just run `gogogo add` with the different servers and pick a unique `name` each time.
+To deploy to multiple servers, just run `gogogo create` with the different servers and pick a unique `name` each time.

-    gogogo add test user@test.example.com
+    gogogo create test user@test.example.com
-    gogogo add staging user@staging.example.com
+    gogogo create staging user@staging.example.com

-    git push test master
+    gogogo deploy test master
-    git push staging master
+    gogogo deploy staging master

 ### Multiple branches on the same server

 You can deploy any branch over your old remote by pushing to it.
-To have multiple versions of an app running at the same time, call `gogogo add` with different names and the same server.
+To have multiple versions of an app running at the same time, call `gogogo create` with different names and the same server.

-    gogogo add test user@test.example.com
+    gogogo create test user@test.example.com
-    gogogo add featurex user@test.example.com
+    gogogo create featurex user@test.example.com

-    git push test master
+    gogogo deploy test master
-    git push featurex featurex
+    gogogo deploy featurex featurex

 Note that for web servers you'll want to change the port in your featurex branch or it will conflict.